Skip to main content

 What the React style looks like today

-The example reflects the same guidance as this docs site:
+The example matches the guidance in this docs site:

 Use it as a comparison target